 It’s extravagant, not particularly well-organized, and to me, a bit overwhelming.
 Unsurprisingly, there is some incredible art inside.

-Go without expectations and when you’re done, wander through the Boboli Garden outside.
+Go without expectations and when you’re done, wander through the Boboli Gardens outside.

 Visit the official website for Palazzo Pitti for more details.